jnanjekye/jnanjekye.github.io/_posts/2017-07-13-outreachy-week7-and-8.md

 ## What Next

 I will have to ensure I have a CLI environment to run the tests as currently I run them in eclipse.
-I need to make us of Ant to automate the test automation.
-This has been a battle but hoping to nail it down completely soonest.
+I need to make use of Ant to automate the test automation.
+This has been a battle but hoping to nail it down completely.

 I will be implementing tests on AWS auth4.
 I will get advise and feedback on this on especially what should be tested but will first share my test plan with my mentors.